-Progress Billing in Construction: How to Bill Right and Get Paid Faster | Projul
+Progress Billing in Construction: Get Paid Faster

 If you have ever finished a month of hard work on a jobsite only to wait 60 or 90 days for payment, you know how painful bad billing practices can be.
 Progress billing exists to solve this exact problem, but only if you do it right.

 Too many contractors treat billing as an afterthought.
-They rush through pay applications, make mistakes on their forms, and then wonder why the owner or architect kicks their invoice back for corrections.
+They rush through pay applications, make mistakes on their AIA billing forms, and then wonder why the owner or architect kicks their invoice back for corrections.
 Meanwhile, the crew still needs to get paid on Friday.

 This guide covers everything you need to know about progress billing in construction, from setting up your schedule of values to navigating retainage and lender requirements.
 Whether you are a general contractor billing an owner or a sub billing a GC, these principles apply.